cyStuff/Java_Image/README.md

 ## Simple Image editing tools for Java.
 #### Full Javadoc can be found [here](https://cystuff.github.io/Java_Image/index.html).
 Note:
-Every `IOException` has been abstracted to a `RuntimeException` for my AP class.
+Every `Exception` has been abstracted to a `RuntimeException` for my AP class.

 #### Color
 The Color class is the base class for all colors in this library.